-For the past ten months, we have been diligently testing and assessing both the market of Woodstock and the operation of that is the Mud Club.
+SINCE OUR OPENING IN SEPTEMBER 2018, we have been diligently testing and assessing both the market of Woodstock and the operation of that is the Mud Club.

 Pastries, Bagels, and Coffee on a commercial scale is a new endeavor for the owners of the mud club.
 Going with the foray into unexplored turf necessitates a certain humility that allows for people like us to assess our newly launched business with clear eyes.
 One must be open to getting things wrong, right, the idea of luck, bad timing, and so much more.

 In our case, having never opened a business in Woodstock, much less a bakery and coffee shop, we wanted to give the business model as much time to accumulate data before making any determination or decision.
 Another factor in our process was appearances, and not wanting to make any moves that would paint us as being opportunistic and money-focused, i.e., any kind of hour changes while in Winter would have come off as having the appearance of discounting the locals while focusing on the weekenders or tourists.
 Hence, another factor in our hesitation to act overly swiftly in any determination.